 The current state of bread is our biggest complaint (and believe us, we have several) when it comes to the industrialized food system.
 Fortunately, after much research we’ve found a solution… and we’re happy to explain the benefits of einkorn flour, plus how it just may help you love baking again.

-Ten years ago, my family experimented with our first allergy elimination diet when our son was diagnosed with Molluscum Contagiosum.
+Twelve years ago, my family experimented with our first allergy elimination diet when our son was diagnosed with Molluscum Contagiosum.
 His pediatrician told us it could take up to two years for the warts to completely heal.
 That wasn’t a prognosis we could handle, so we sought alternative care through a Naturopathic doctor.

 She told us his immune system was compromised, or he wouldn’t have contracted molluscum in the first place.
 And while he’d never shown any signs of food allergies (but he did suffer from bouts of eczema) she advised us to commit to an allergy elimination diet for two weeks.

 At that time, we were eating more healthily than the Standard American Diet, but our meals often contained a mainstream bread and generally a dessert if you ate all of your veggies.
-So, taking away grains, sugar, dairy, corn, peanuts, soy, gluten, and eggs from a 6-year-old was no picnic.
+So, taking grains, sugar, dairy, corn, peanuts, soy, gluten, and eggs away from a 6-year-old was no picnic.

 Learning From an Allergy Elimination Diet